 In addition, the professor manages to play both roles of mom and dad with ease, which the Powerpuff Girls are clear to remind haters of.
 He can be a tad overprotective, especially in regards to the girls’ safety, as seen in the episode where he built the gigantic fighter robot Dynamo, inadvertently causing more problems.
 Nevertheless, his daughters wouldn’t have him any other way.
 Their love for the professor is as powerful as their super strength.

 Don’t agree?
 Honey is surprisingly in a combative mood and requests you fight her in the comments.
-Stay tuned for our upcoming June is for the Dads favorites!
+Take a look at the next picks in our June is for the Dads lineup.